wrist mechanics online course featured image

 In Summary

-Understanding the importance of the lead wrist throughout the golf swing can help set you on a path toward becoming a better player.
+Understanding the importance of the lead wrist throughout the golf swing can help you become a better player.
 If you get the lead wrist right, your clubface will be square, and you can hit your target.

-With technology like HackMotion, we can gather data on our own unique tendencies throughout our golf swing and use those to make targeted changes and improvements.
+With technology like HackMotion, we can gather data on our unique tendencies throughout our golf swing and use that information to make targeted changes and improvements.

 Was this article helpful to you?
 Help us improve!